Bridging Loan Calculator

 - Interest rates are now some of the lowest they’ve

-been, due to increased competition within the lender market meaning less costs on
+been, due to increased competition within the lender market meaning fewer costs on

-- You can borrow against properties which aren’t
+- You can borrow against properties that aren’t

 eligible for a standard mortgage, meaning development opportunities can be